KodrAus/KodrAus.github.io/_posts/2026-05-05-otel-first-principles.md

 -----

 **2:4**{: class="text-weak"} Tracing procedures is expensive, both in production, and in retention.
-Instead of recording a trace for every procedure call, you retain a subset that sufficiently represents the whole.
+Instead of recording a trace for every one, you retain a subset that sufficiently represents the whole.
 You [decide to trace a procedure](https://opentelemetry.io/docs/concepts/sampling/) upfront before its outer-most call, or you defer the decision to some later point when events from the trace are available.
-The decision to record a trace for a procedure is independent from the decision to retain other events they produce.
+You still retain other events emitted by procedures even if their traces are not recorded.

 -----